Submission Workflow

 Submission stages

-preparesets up the submission request and restores any draft or save-and-continue context before other processing begins.normalizeresolves page flow, back-button behavior, and default values so Formie knows the current submission state.validateruns the form and field validation rules.screenruns checks such as captchas and spam screening before processing continues.authorizedecides whether processing can continue, including payment-state checks and earlier submission errors.savepersists the submission and runs payment-related save logic.dispatchsends notifications and triggers integrations.finalizeprepares the response, applies progression state, and decides what should happen next on the frontend.
+preparesets up the submission request and restores any draft or save-and-continue context before other processing begins.normalizeresolves page flow, back-button behavior, and default values so Formie knows the current submission state.validateruns the form and field validation rules.screenruns submission guards, captcha checks, and spam screening before processing continues.authorizedecides whether processing can continue, including payment-state checks and earlier submission errors.savepersists the submission and runs payment-related save logic.dispatchsends notifications and triggers integrations.finalizeprepares the response, applies progression state, and decides what should happen next on the frontend.

 That order matters.
 Validation needs to happen before a submission can be saved, and integrations do not run until the earlier stages have succeeded.